ALTH 1101 – Introduction to Allied Health

 ALTH 1160 – Electronic Health Records

 This course is designed to be an interactive, competency-based approach to learning electronic health records.
 The student will develop skills used in electronic health records through the introduction of theory as well as the application of medical electronic health records through the use of Medcin Software.
-It includes using the computer to: 1) navigate the medical health record, 2) record various patient health information such as history and findings, 3) order diagnostic tests and writing prescriptions, 4) use EHR to calculate correct E&M code, 5) use ICD-9CM codes to justify billing and orders based on diagnosis, 6) graph lab results, and 7) use EHR to improve patient care.
-In addition, the student will be introduced to resume preparation using word processing as well as the resume cover letter and interview preparation and skills.
+It includes using the computer to: 1) navigate the medical health record, 2) record various patient health information such as history and findings, 3) Order diagnostic tests and writing prescriptions, 4) use EHR software to understand E&M code, 5) use ICD-10-CM codes to justify billing and orders based on diagnosis, 6) graph lab results, 7) use EHR to improve patient care.

 ALTH 1199 – Seminar